 The general study design will remain consistent throughout the series of experiments and will employ a within subjects design.
 A within subjects design is one in which each subject performs both sets of tasks.
-The results from the sets of tasks can be compared for each subject thus eliminating subject specific effects that might skew or add variability to the results.
-The within subjects design is superior to the between subjects design (subjects only perform one task) especially if the learning effect in anticipated to be minimal.
+A within subjects design is particularly valuable when the number of available subjects is limited, as in the current case.
+In addition, the results from the sets of tasks can be compared for each subject thus eliminating subject specific effects that might skew or add variability to the results.
+The within subjects design is superior to the between subjects design (subjects only perform one task) especially if there are no learning effects.

-The participants will perform the same tasks on two similar military planning scenarios, where one of the tasks is performed with BTRA-BC functions in addition to DTSS functions and the other task with DTSS functions only.
-The two trials will be essentially identical except for the use of BTRA-BC in addition to currently deployed geospatial tools.
-The order of the tasks will be randomly selected so that half of the subjects perform each of the tasks first.
-Randomizing the order of the tasks will enable the analysis to control for learning effects.
+The participants performed the same tasks on two similar military planning scenarios, where one of the tasks is performed with BTRA-BC functions in addition to DTSS functions and the other task with DTSS functions only.
+The two trials are essentially identical except for the use of BTRA-BC in addition to currently deployed geospatial tools.
+The order of the tasks was randomly selected so that half of the subjects perform each of the tasks first.
+Randomizing the order of the tasks enables the analysis to control for learning effects.

-The instructions, tasks, requested outputs, and evaluation of these outputs will be the same in both trials with the exception of geographic references necessitated by the requirement to have different geographic areas for each trial.
+The instructions, tasks, requested outputs, and evaluation of these outputs were the same in both trials with the exception of geographic references necessitated by the requirement to have different geographic areas for each trial.
 Different geographic areas are required to prevent participants from just repeating their responses from the first trial when they form responses for the second trial.
-The two areas will be carefully selected for their geographic similarity such that the tasks performed by the participants and the expected results will be as nearly identical as possible.
+The two areas were carefully selected for their geographic similarity such that the tasks performed by the participants and the expected results were as nearly identical as possible.

-The participants, Army Chief Warrant Officers trained as terrain technicians, will be split into two groups that are evenly balanced as to the experience of the participants.
-The first of these groups will perform the set of tasks first without BTRA-BC and then with BTRA-BC.
-The second group will reverse the order of tasks.
-This procedure will allow us to control for any variance in results due to the experience of the subjects and the order of the sets of tasks or the experience level of the participants.
-If possible, personnel of equivalent experience as determined by paygrade, years of service, and specific assignments will be paired and one member of each pair will be randomly assigned to each of the two groups.
-If the information above is not available the subjects will be randomly assigned to one of the two groups.
-As the subjects will be a relatively homogeneous group, this alternate method of assignment should introduce little additional variance into the results.
+The participants, Army non-commissioned officers trained as terrain technicians, were split into four groups that are evenly balanced as to the experience of the participants.
+Two of these groups performed the tasks first without BTRA-BC and then with BTRA-BC.
+The other two groups reversed the order of the use of BTRA-BC.
+Within each of these pairs of groups, the two groups differed on which scenario was used on the first day and which on the second day.
+This design allows the analysis to control for any variance in results due to the experience of the subjects and the order of the sets of tasks or the experience level of the participants.

-The tasks will consist of that portion of the IPB beginning with analyzing the specific terrain given a Consolidated Obstacle Overlay (COO) up to the point of generating potential AAs.
-Specific tasks will include:
+The tasks consisted of that portion of the IPB beginning with analyzing the specific terrain given a Consolidated Obstacle Overlay (COO) up to the point of generating potential AAs.
+Specific tasks included:

-- 1. Identify Mobility Corridors (MC) and Choke Points - 2.
-Identify areas of Cover and Concealment - 3.
-Categorize mobility Corridors by type of force

-4. Group Mobility Corridors to form potential Avenues of Approach
+- 1. Identify Mobility Corridors (MC) - 2.
+Categorize mobility Corridors by type of force - 3.
+Group Mobility Corridors to form potential Avenues of Approach (AA) - 4.
+Identify choke points on potential Avenues of Approach

-The participants will produce a graphic overlay depicting (1) all Mobility Corridors (MC), (2) all Choke Points, (3) all potential avenues of approach, (4) recommended avenues of approach, and (5) recommended 2nd echelon Areas of Operations (AO).
-The graphics used to depict these features in the trials without BTRA-BC will be the same as the standardized graphics generated by BTRA-BC.
-A list of standardized graphics will be developed in conjunction with the development of the plans for training the subjects in BTRA and the C2 planning tools to be used in the experiment.
+The participants produced a graphic overlay depicting (1) all Mobility Corridors (MC), (2) four potential AAs, (3) Choke Points on potential AAs, (4) recommended AA, and (5) recommended 2nd echelon Areas of Operations (AOO).

-Prior to beginning the tasks, both groups of participants will receive standardized training on the use of BTRA-BC and the DTSS planning tools to be used in the experiment.
-The training will be sufficient to perform the required tasks given the subjects level of experience with automated systems and will include training on the modes and features unique to BTRA-BC.
-The last phase of the training will require the participants to perform tasks based on the training and similar to those that the subjects will encounter during the trials, but of lesser complexity.
+Prior to beginning the tasks, both groups of participants received standardized training on the use of BTRA-BC and the DTSS planning tools to be used in the experiment.
+The training was sufficient to perform the required tasks given the subjects' level of experience with automated systems and included training on the modes and features unique to BTRA-BC.
+The last phase of the training required the participants to perform tasks based on the training and similar to those that the subjects will encounter during the trials, but of lesser complexity.